Why Prototype Development Can Test Common Design Assumptions

-All depends on the complexity of the product, the ease of buying the parts, and the work involved for assembling them together.
+It all depends on the complexity of the product, the ease of buying the parts, and the work involved in assembling them together.
 Not to mention, the need to develop firmware, tooling, or highly specialized sub-assemblies.

 Learn more about prototype development

 Learn more about prototyping by reading these blog posts from QualityInspection.org.

 - Making Prototypes In China: 5 Key Steps And Objectives

 - Developing a prototype with a Chinese factory

 - The Importance of Prototype Build before Production

 - Making Prototypes for an Electronic Product Made in China